NexusBlock/Odin/README.md

 ```
 $ heimdalld start                       Will start for mainnet by default
 $ heimdalld start --chain=mainnet       Will start for mainnet
-$ heimdalld start --chain=mumbai        Will start for mumbai
+$ heimdalld start --chain=loki        Will start for loki
 $ heimdalld start --chain=local         Will start for local with NewSelectionAlgoHeight = 0
 ```